fabianwilflingsederxxxl/techstack-tutorial/02-babel-es6-eslint-husky/Readme.md

 },
 ```

 Here we just tell ESLint that we want it to lint all JavaScript files under the `src` folder.
-The **fix** flag tells ESLint to automatically fix ndentation and lineendings.
+The **fix** flag tells ESLint to automatically fix indentation and line endings.

-We will use this standard `test` task to run a chain of all the commands that validate our code, whether it's linting, type checking, or unit testing.
+We will use this standard `test` task to run a chain of all the commands that validate our code - whether it's linting, type checking, or unit testing.

 * **Run** `yarn test`